Intika-Linux-Apps/gSpeech-Talker/README.md

 gSpeech
 =======

-gSpeech is a GUI for SVox Pico TTS
+gSpeech: a GUI for SVox Pico TTS